 Online ordering and deliveries have become essential in a post-COVID society, but not all services are riding the curve.
 Right now, it is easily possible to tell customers exactly (or approximately) where their order is at all times.
 Shipping scans through most major services will give a city-by-city update at minimum.
-Driver GPS makes it possible to track a package until it reaches their door.
+Driver GPS allows tracking a package until it reaches their door.

 Whether you are providing local food and goods deliveries or shipping long-distance, live tracking is quickly becoming a must-have.
 This is especially important now that timing is so important – leaving orders alone the minimum amount of time for a no-contact delivery.

 The good news is that the now-expected live order tracking is a great place to put an attractive live map for customers to watch as they wait for their orders.
 This functions as both highly accurate tracking information and an interactive ‘game’ element.

 Have you noticed how many sites recently are using onsite surveys?
 You may not have, because the new trend is stealth.
 Slip a quick multiple-choice question into your chat-bot intro.
 Ask a quick question or two when onboarding customers, in the guise of a more conversational approach.
 Slip a survey question into emails, or where banner ads might have been, or between paragraphs of a blog article.

 This trend is on the rise without making a big deal out of itself.
 Why?
 Because that’s how we like our surveys.
 Most people, on reflex, will answer one or two questions asked quickly and politely.
 Do you want a hot dog or hamburger?
 We answer without thinking.
 Web designers have begun to more effectively use this combined with today’s smooth graphics capabilities to slip survey questions to users without interrupting their experience.